-If there’s one city that can always make me smile, it’s Mexico City.
-I’ve been there twice now and just thinking about this energetic city brings back memories of amazing architecture, surprising art, centuries-old history, an incredible culture, warm people and – most importantly for me – to-die-for food.
-It’s a city where you can be in awe of thousand-year-old ruins and then wander through cosmopolitan neighbourhoods, all within a few minutes’ taxi ride.
+I’ve visited this city a handful of times now and just thinking about this energetic city brings back memories of amazing architecture, surprising art, centuries-old history, an incredible culture, warm people and – most importantly for me – to-die-for food.

 While 3 days in Mexico City isn’t enough to fit all of this in, you can certainly try.
 Which is where this Mexico City travel guide comes in.